jenkinsci/helm-charts/charts/jenkins/README.md

 kubectl logs -f ${BACKUP_CONTAINER};
 ```

-**NOTE**: The backup job will create a time-stamped folder in the GCS bucket each time the backup is run.
+**NOTE**: The backup job will create a time-stamped folder in the GCS bucket each time the backup job runs.

 If you can see a success message from the backup job and can see the contents of the backup on your GCS bucket, then the backup was successful!